Email address: acantrill@netspace.net.au

 In 1988 they first showed their film/performance work Projected Light - The Beginning and End of Cinema at La Mama Theatre, Carlton.
 In 1989 this was also shown at the Australian Centre for Photography, Sydney, and in 1990 at the Vancouver Art Gallery and at the MIMA ‘Experimenta’ exhibition at the Malthouse Theatre, Melbourne.
 In 1994 they presented it in Leuven (Belgium), Berlin, Auckland, San Francisco, New York, Toronto, and at the Brisbane Film Festival.

 As well as 16mm film production, they have also worked in Super 8mm, in particular making a series of Super 8 films shot in Indonesia between 1990 and 1994.
 (The opening title to this web page is taken from the credits of these films.)
 This material was used in two film-performances given at La Mama Theatre, Melbourne: The Bemused Tourist, in 1997, and The Becak Driver, 1998.
+(A still from this can be seen at the end of the Filmography page.)
 Several of the Super 8mm films have been enlarged to 16mm.
 In 1994 the Cantrills toured with their films to Paris, Brussels, Berlin, Bangkok, San Francisco, New York, Toronto and Auckland.
 To mark 25 years of Cantrills Filmnotes, a review of international avant-garde film and video they have edited and published since 1971, two programs of Cantrill films were given at the Sydney Film Festival, and the Melbourne Cinémathèque, 1996.

 During a screening/lecture tour of North America, Frankfurt and Paris in March 2000, ten shows entitled ‘Chromatic Articulation’ of recently completed three-colour separation films and films of single-frame 'articulations' (Super 8 enlarged to 16mm), were given at public venues and colleges, and a lecture on Proto-cinema at five venues, including the Deutsches Filmmuseum, Frankfurt.
 The ‘Chromatic Articulation’ program was shown at La Mama Theatre, Melbourne, in May 2000.